 - Coordinate efforts with other family members who may be saving for your child to make sure you stay within the $2,000 per child, per year limit for contributions.

-- Setting up an automatic transfer each month from your checking account to your savings account.
+- Set up an automatic transfer each month from your checking account to your savings account.
 This way, you won’t forget to save money.

 - Putting bonuses, tax refunds, and any other unexpected windfalls toward your down payment savings.